plahteenlahti/lahteenlahti.fi/content/blog/20-things-about-2020/index.md

 12. **Living those teenage dreams**
     When I was a teenager and had just gotten my driver's license, I used to envy other people who were driving new cars (or even had their own vehicles).
 The only car I had access to was my father's truck.
 But this year my dad and I decided to buy a new car together (for him, I don't particularly appreciate driving)—an all-electric Volkswagen e-Golf.
 The teenage Perttu is very happy to finally have access to a car from this decade (my dad is also pleased, which is nice).

 13. **Pretty fucking good at React Native**
     I've coded a lot this year.
 I've built new apps, large component libraries, refactored some of my old projects, and built some truly novel stuff as well (for example, a cross-platform renderer for mobile and web using React Native, as well as few App Clips by cramming React Native inside that tiny space).
 I applied for few jobs out of curiosity, and it turns out and pretty fucking good at what I do.
 For me, that kind of feedback is a big thing because three years ago, I still considered myself mainly a designer who does code, but now it's the other way around.

 14. **Eames lounge chair**
     This is going to sound shallow and materialistic, but one of the highlights of this year for me was buying an Eames lounge chair.
 It the most beautiful thing I've ever owned, and I've found myself spending more time at home to sit in it.
 I've desired this chair for five years now and finally decided to get it after all this time.
 I can die (happy) now.

 15. **Losing all interest in moving to USA**
-    A year ago if someone had asked were I want to be in 2 years, I would have said "living and working in USA".
-But this has definitely changed my mind on this matter.
-Reading about the all the stuff happening there, bad handling of COVID, racism, white supremacy, the healthcare clusterfuck, republicans (even from an outsider's perspective Mich McConnel seems like pawn of satan) has chipped away all my interest.
+     A year ago, if someone had asked where I want to be in 2 years, I would have said, "living and working in the USA."
+But this has changed my mind on this matter.
+Reading about all the stuff happening there, lousy handling of COVID, racism, white supremacy, the healthcare clusterfuck, republicans (even from an outsider's perspective, Mitch McConnell seems like a pawn of satan) has chipped away all my interest.
 I don't think Biden's election will change this in the short term either, so it could be that one of my biggest dreams just died this year.

 16. **Helping others**
      I've tried to spend more time helping others this year.
 I should probably do more in this area, but offering help doesn't come easily to someone who is afraid myself to ask for help.
 So I'm saying now, if you need help with anything, no matter if it's work related or not I want to help.
 Just ask, I will most likely say yes.